-The Audit Committee currently consists of three independent non-executive Directors namely Mr. Leung Yu Tung, Stanley, Mr. Lee Kwok Po and Mr. Chow Yun Cheung.
+The Audit Committee currently consists of three independent non-executive Directors namely Mr. Leung Yu Tung, Stanley, Mr. Lam Kwok Leung, Roy and Mr. Chow Yun Cheung.
 Mr. Leung Yu Tung, Stanley is the chairman of the Audit Committee.
 No member of the Audit Committee is a member of the former or existing auditor of the Company.
 The terms of reference of the Audit Committee are available at the Company's website and on the website of the Stock Exchange.

-During 1 April 2020 up to the date of this report, the Audit Committee had reviewed the first quarterly results and report of the Company for the three months ended 30 June 2020, the interim results and report of the Company for the six months ended 30 September 2020, the third quarterly results and report of the Company for the nine months ended 31 December 2020 and the annual results and report of the Company for the year ended 31 March 2021.
+During 1 April 2021 up to the date of this report, the Audit Committee had reviewed the first quarterly results and report of the Company for the three months ended 30 June 2021, the interim results and report of the Company for the nine months ended 31 December 2021 and the annual results and report of the Company for the vear ended 31 March 2022.
 The Audit Committee also reviewed the Group's internal control system for the year.
 All issues raised by the Audit Committee are addressed and/or dealt with by the relevant member of the management team and the work, findings and recommendations of the Audit Committee are reported regularly to the Board.
 During the Financial Year, there was no disagreement between the Board and the Audit Committee regarding the external auditor and there was no issue of significant importance requiring disclosure in this report under the GEM Listing Rules.
-The Group's annual results for the year ended 31 March 2021 had been reviewed by the Audit Committee prior to the submission to the Board for approval.
+The Group's annual results for the year ended 31 March 2022 had been reviewed by the Audit Committee prior to the submission to the Board for approval.
 Members of the Audit Committee were of the opinion that the preparation of such results complied with the applicable accounting standards, the GEM Listing Rules and that adequate disclosure have been made.